 We believe that the use of non-GAAP gross profit and gross margin, non-GAAP operating income (loss) and operating margin, non-GAAP net income (loss), non-GAAP net income (loss) per basic and diluted common share and free cash flow is helpful to our investors.
 These measures, which we refer to as our non-GAAP financial measures, are not prepared in accordance with GAAP.
-Non-GAAP gross profit is calculated by excluding stockbased compensation expense attributable to cost of revenues from gross profit.
-Non-GAAP gross margin is the ratio calculated by dividing non-GAAP gross profit by revenues.
-Non-GAAP operating income (loss) is calculated by excluding stock-based compensation expense from operating income (loss).
-Non-GAAP operating margin is the ratio calculated by dividing non-GAAP operating income (loss) by revenues.
-Non-GAAP net income (loss) is calculated by excluding stock-based compensation expense and related direct income tax adjustments from net income (loss).
+Non-GAAP gross profit is calculated by excluding stock-based compensation expense and expense related to amortization of acquired intangible assets, each to the extent attributable to the cost of revenues, from gross profit.
+Non-GAAP gross margin is the ratio calculated by dividing non-GAAP gross profit by total revenues.
+Non-GAAP operating income (loss) is calculated by excluding stock-based compensation expense and expense related to amortization of acquired intangible assets from operating income (loss).
+Non-GAAP operating margin is the ratio calculated by dividing non-GAAP operating income (loss) by total revenues.
+Non-GAAP net income (loss) is calculated by excluding stock-based compensation expense, expense related to amortization of acquired intangible assets and non-GAAP income tax adjustments from net income (loss).
 Non-GAAP net income (loss) per basic and diluted common share is calculated by dividing non-GAAP net income (loss) by the basic and diluted weighted average shares outstanding.
-Non-GAAP diluted weighted average shares outstanding includes the effect of dilutive shares in periods of non-GAAP net income.
-Because of varying available valuation methodologies, subjective assumptions and the variety of equity instruments that can impact a company's non-cash expenses, we believe that providing non-GAAP financial measures that exclude stock-based compensation expense allows for more meaningful comparisons between our operating results from period to period.
-We calculate free cash flow as net cash provided by operating activities less net cash used in investing activities for purchases of property and equipment.
-We consider free cash flow to be a liquidity measure that provides useful information to management and investors about the amount of cash generated by our business that can be used for strategic opportunities, including investing in our business, making strategic acquisitions, and strengthening our balance sheet.
-All of our non-GAAP financial measures are important tools for financial and operational decision making and for evaluating our own operating results over different periods of time.
+Non-GAAP net income.